ShaunDM/starter-restaurant-reservation/README.md

   - Reservation utilization:

-    - To create a reservation click New Reservation on the sidebar.
+    - To create a reservation, click New Reservation on the sidebar.

-    - To search for a reservation by Mobile Number click Search on the sidebar, partial matches are allowed.
+    - To search for a reservation by Mobile Number, click Search on the sidebar, partial matches are allowed.

-    - To edit, seat, or cancel a reservation go to the date of the reservation in the dashboard or Search for it and click the relevant button.
+    - To edit, seat, or cancel a reservation; go to the date of the reservation in the dashboard or Search for it and click the relevant button.

   - Each table includes sections for: